Downwind Safety

 General

-2. Have a plan, a fallback, and a few contingencies and exits in mind
+3. Have a plan, a fallback, and early exits in mind

-3. Navigation, how you intend to find your way without a map from the sea
+4. Navigation, waypoints, how you intend to find your way without a map or phone from the sea

 Conditions

-1. Wind and weather forecasts for the duration of time you plan to be on the water
+1. Pay attention to wind and weather forecasts for the duration of the day

-5. Difficult points with wave rebounds, chop, currents
+5. Difficult points with wave rebounds, chop, currents, tides

-6. Correct foil, correctly positioned for the worst of the run
+6. Correct foil for the worst of the run, correctly positioned

 Groups

-1. Be very careful about who you crew with and their ability
+Be very careful about who you crew with and their ability.

-2. Expect to lose visibility with your group, and to lose contact via cellphone, so agree on a plan
+Expect to lose visibility with your group, and to lose contact via cellphone, so agree on a plan.

 Skills